xldenis/serde-implicit/README.md

 "data did not match any variant of untagged enum Message"
 ```

 `serde-implicit` solves this problem by introducing an *implicitly* tagged enum representation.
-Each variant can be have a field annotated with `#[serde(tag)]`, and when that field is seen in input we can "commit" to parsing that variant, producing better error messages as a side-effect.
+Each variant can be have a field annotated with `#[serde_implicit(tag)]`, and when that field is seen in input we can "commit" to parsing that variant, producing better error messages as a side-effect.

 ```
 { "content": "oops i mislabeled my field", "username": "xldenis", "timestamp": 1234 }